10 Common Models in Machine Learning

 • It does take more effort to tune relative to linear model methods.

 Neural networks form the basis of deep learning models.
-They have actually been around a while - computationally and conceptually going back decades56.
+They have actually been around a while - computationally and conceptually going back decades7, 8.
 Like other models, they are computational tools that help us understand how to get outputs from inputs.
 However, they weren’t quickly adopted due to computing limitations, similar to the slow adoption of Bayesian methods.
-But now neural networks, or deep learning more generally, have recently become the go-to method for many problems.
+But now, neural networks, or deep learning more generally, have recently become the go-to method for many problems.

-One notable difference from models we’ve been seeing is that neural networks implement multiple combinations of features, where each combination is referred to as hidden nodes or units7.
-In a neural network, each feature has a weight, just like in a linear model.
+One notable difference from models we’ve been seeing is that neural networks implement multiple combinations of features, where each combination is referred to as a hidden node or unit9.
+In a neural network, each feature has a weight (or coefficient), just like in a linear model of the type we’ve used before.
 These features are multiplied by their weights and then added together.
 But we actually create multiple such combinations, as depicted in the ‘H’ or ‘hidden’ nodes in the following visualization.

 But we can go even further!
-We can add more layers, and more nodes in each layer, to create a deep neural network.
-We can also add components specific to certain types of processing, have some parts only connected to certain other parts and more.
-The complexity really is only limited by our imagination, and computational power!
-This is what helps makes neural networks so powerful - given enough nodes and layers they can potentially approximate any function.
-Ultimately though, the feature inputs become an output or multiple outputs that can then be assessed in the similar ways as other models.
+We can add more layers, and more nodes in each layer, even different types of layers, to create a deep neural network.
+We can also add components specific to certain types of processing, have some parts of the network only connected to certain other parts, apply specific computations to specific components, and more.
+The complexity really is only limited by our imagination, and computational capacity!
+This is what helps make neural networks so powerful - given enough nodes, layers, and components, they can approximate any function, which could include the true function that connects our features to the target.
+Practically though, the feature inputs become an output or multiple outputs that can then be assessed in the same ways as other models.

-Before getting carried away, let’s simplify things a bit by returning to some familiar ground.
+Before getting too carried away, let’s simplify things a bit by returning to some familiar ground.
 Consider a logistic regression model.
-There we take the linear combination of features and weights, and then apply the sigmoid function (inverse logit) to it, and that is the output of the model that we compare to our observed target.
+There we take the linear combination of features and weights, and then apply the sigmoid function (inverse logit) to it, and that is the output of the model that we compare to our observed target and calculate an objective function.

-A logistic regression as a neural network with one hidden layer, one hidden node, and sigmoid activation
+Figure 10.6: A logistic regression as a neural network with a single hidden layer with one node, and sigmoid activation

 This shows that we can actually think of logistic regression as a very simple neural network, with a linear combination of the inputs as a single hidden node and a sigmoid activation function adding the nonlinear transformation.
 Indeed, the earliest multilayer perceptron models were just composed of multiple layers of logistic regressions!

-As noted, you can think of neural networks as nonlinear extensions of linear models.
-Regression approaches like GAMs and gaussian process regression can be seen as approximations to neural networks (see also Rasmussen and Williams (2005)), bridging the gap between the simpler, and more interpretable linear model and black box of a deep neural network.
+You can think of neural networks as nonlinear extensions of linear models.
+Regression approaches like GAMs and gaussian process regression can be seen as approximations to neural networks (see also Rasmussen and Williams (2005)), bridging the gap between the simpler, and more interpretable linear model, and black box of a deep neural network.
 This brings us back to having a good baseline.
 If you know some simpler tools that can approximate more complex ones, you can often get ‘good enough’ results with the simpler models.

-For simplicity we’ll use similar tools as before.
-Our model is a multi-layer perceptron (MLP), which is a model like the one we’ve been depicting.
-It consists of multiple hidden layers of varying sizes, and we can incorporate activation functions as we see fit.
+The neural network model we’ll use is a multilayer perceptron (MLP), which is a model like the one we’ve been showing.
+It consists of multiple hidden layers of potentially varying sizes, and we can incorporate activation functions as we see fit.

-Do know this would be considered a bare minimum approach for a neural network, and generally you’d need to do more.
+Be aware that this would be considered a bare minimum approach for a neural network, and generally you’d need to do more, even for standard tabular data.
 To begin with, you’d want to tune the architecture, or structure of hidden layers.
 For example, you might want to try more layers, as well as ‘wider’ layers, or more nodes per layer.
-Also, as noted in the data discussion, we’d usually want to use embeddings for categorical features as opposed to the one-hot approach used here (Section 9.2.2)10.
+Also, we’d usually want to use embeddings for categorical features as opposed to the one-hot approach used here (Section 13.2.2)12.

-For our example, we’ll use the data with one-hot encoded features.
+For our demo, we’ll use the numeric heart disease data with one-hot encoded categorical features.
 For our architecture, we’ll use three hidden layers with 200 nodes each.
-As noted, these and other settings are hyperparameters that you’d normally prefer to tune.
+As noted, these and other settings are hyperparameters that you’d normally prefer to tune, but we’ll just set them as fixed parameters.

 For our demonstration we’ll use sklearn’s builtin MLPClassifier.
 We set the learning rate to 0.001.
-We’ll also use a validation set of 20% of the data to help with early stopping.
 We set an adaptive learning rate, which is a way to automatically adjust the learning rate as the model trains.
-The relu activation function is default.
-We’ll also use the nesterov momentum approach, which is a way to help the model avoid local minima.
-We use a warm start, which allows us to train the model in stages, which is useful for early stopping.
+The ReLU activation function is default.
+We’ll also use the nesterov momentum approach, which is a modification to an SGD variant (Adam).
+We use a warm start, which allows us to train the model in stages, and is useful for early stopping.
 We’ll also set the validation fraction, which is the proportion of data to use for the validation set.
-And finally, we’ll use shuffle to randomly select observations for each batch.
+And finally, we’ll use shuffle to shuffle each batch used during the SGD approach (Section 6.10.3).

 model_mlp = MLPClassifier(